rafey1104/async_diloco_pytorch/README.md

 ---

-## 📈 TODOs and Extensions

-- [ ] Add dynamic local update (DyLU)
-- [ ] Compare with Async-SGD and Sync-DiLoCo
-- [ ] Add TensorBoard logging
-- [ ] Extend to multiprocessing or RPC-based distributed training

----

-## 📜 License

-MIT License – open for research and educational use.

----

 ## 🙏 Acknowledgments

 Based on the paper by Ajanthan et al., published at ICLR 2025.
 Inspired by the official [DeepMind async DiLoCo repo](https://github.com/google-deepmind/asyncdiloco).